Martin Kemp: Later career

 Kemp signed a contract with ITV in 2002 and starred in several television dramas, including The Brides in the Bath, in which he played real-life murderer George Smith, and Can't Buy Me Love opposite fellow EastEnders star Michelle Collins, which was based on a true story about a man who conned his wife and friends into believing he had won the lottery.
 He also starred in the short-lived crime drama series Family in 2003.
 From 2004 to 2007, he was the face of furniture chain ScS.
 He starred in a low-budget British film titled Back in Business which had a limited release in a few cinemas in February 2007 and one month later was released on DVD.
 He founded his own production company and in March 2008 directed a low-budget 20-minute short film entitled Karma Magnet, which starred his brother Gary and featured Martin's wife and son, Shirlie and Roman.
 This was released only online.

 Kemp appeared on a celebrity special of Who Wants to Be a Millionaire? in January 2008 with his brother Gary to raise awareness of and funds for the Encephalitis Society.
 Along with his son, Kemp also featured in one edition of a factual television series for Five, Dangerous Adventures For Boys, based on the best-selling book written by Conn and Hal Iggulden, The Dangerous Book for Boys.
 In 2008, he appeared on the Discovery Channel television programme Chop Shop where the cast built him a gangster car.
-He hosted TV's 50 Hardest Men for Sky1 in July 2008 and guest-starred as Mr. Burley in BBC drama series Waterloo Road.
+He hosted TV's 50 Hardest Men for Sky One in July 2008 and guest-starred as Mr. Burley in BBC drama series Waterloo Road.
 The year 2011 saw him starring as "Dr. Lawrence" in Jack Falls.
 In November 2011 Kemp appeared as a contestant on the second series of ITV's 71 Degrees North but quit after three days.
 Kemp's first feature film as director, Stalker, was released in 2011.

 Kemp was announced as the thirteenth celebrity to participate in the summer series of Celebrity Big Brother 2012.
 Kemp appeared in the final episode and was placed third on 7 September 2012.